-AAAA's Creative Cod
+AAAA's Creative Code

-We, the members of the American Association of Advertising Agencies, in addition to supporting and obeying the laws and legal regulations pentaining to advertising, undertake to extend and broaden the application of high ethical standards.
+We, the members of the American Association of Advertising Agencies, in addition to supporting and obeying the laws and legal regulations pertaining to advertising, undertake to extend and broaden the application of high ethical standards.
 Specifically, we will not knowingly create advertising that contains:

-- Testimonials that do not reflect he real opinion of the individual(s) involved Price claims that are misleading. - cation of statements made by professional or scientific authority neren or the population of the properties that are subject to honestly different interpretation and judgment.
-Nevertheless, we agree not to recommend to an advertiser, and to all courage five use of, otherstainsy that is in poor or questionable tasts or that is deliber asky instalting through avail or visual content or presentation.
-Compatible adversising shall be governed by the some standards of truthfulness,
+- False or misleading statements or exaggerations, visual or verbal - Testimonials that do not reflect the real opinion of the individual(s) involved - Price claims that are misleading - Claims insufficiently supported or that distort the true meaning or practicable application of statements made by professional or scientific authority - Statements, suggestions, or pictures offensive to public decency or minority segments of the population.

+We recognize that there are areas that are subject to honestly different interpretations and judgment.
+Nevertheless, we agree not to recommend to an advertiser, and to discourage the use of, advertising that is in poor or questionable taste or that is deliberately irritating through aural or visual content or presentation.